 (i) It promotes equality among citizens and enhances the dignity of the individual.
 It provides a method to resolve conflicts and allows room to correct mistakes.

 (ii) A democratic government listens to people and take measures that benefit them.
 Non-democratic regimes often turn a blind eye to or suppress internal social differences.

-(iii) In a democratic government the majority always needs to work with the minority so that governments function to represent the general view.
+(iii) In a democratic government, the majority always needs to work with the minority so that governments function to represent the general view.

 (iv) Democracies usually develop a procedure to allow all social groups to function peacefully.
-This reduces the possibility any tensions among the groups.
+This reduces the possibility of any tensions among the groups.